 Upon graduation from the University of Arizona College of Medicine – Phoenix, the goal is for our medical students to function collaboratively on health care teams that include health professionals from other disciplines.
-Together with these other health professionals they will be able to coordinate services to patients to improve both quality of patient care and patient outcomes.
+Together with these other health professionals they will be able to coordinate services to patients to improve quality of patient care, patient outcomes and the patient experience.

 Using the "National Core Competencies for Interprofessional Practice (PDF),” our students will be able to: